WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 * `WfMessage.decode(String)`: decodes a string with the hexadecimal representation of an unencrypted encoded message
 * `WfMessage.compile(String[])`: compiles a Whiteflag message from an array with a complete and ordered set of field values

 Each of these methods returns a new `WfMessage` object.
-This object contains the message header and body as `WfMessageSegment` objects that contain the `WfMessageField` objects.

 ### Message Encryption and Decryption